![]() |

 ) |

-Ask if given event is currently used as timeout indication.
+Ask if the given event is currently used as a timeout indication event.

-This can be used with any valid event handle to ask if it is used as a timeout indication event.
-Events are updated for tmo type when going through timer API.
+This function can be used with any valid event handle to ask if it is used as a timeout indication event.
+Events are updated to a tmo-type when going through the timer API.

-Successful timeout cancel (event returned) will reset the event type to EM_TMO_TYPE_NONE.
+A successful timeout cancel (event returned) will reset the event type to 'EM_TMO_TYPE_NONE'.

-The related tmo handle can also be retrieved via parameter tmo.
-This can be useful to call em_tmo_ack() for periodic timeouts:
+The related tmo handle can be retrieved via the 'tmo' argument.
+This can be useful when calling em_tmo_ack() for periodic timeouts:

 void* em_tmo_get_userptr | ( | em_event_t | event, |